UC Board & Governance

 Our Policies

-The University Centre Board has established building policies to ensure successful management of the building and maintaining an inclusive environment reflecting the values of the University of Guelph.
+The University Centre Board has established building policies to ensure successful management of the facility and maintaining an inclusive environment reflecting the values of the University of Guelph.
 Policies are approved by the board and implemented by the managing department, UC Services.
 Visit our Building Policies webpage to learn more about our policies.

 Our Governance